2.7

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated that the passenger's side A-pillar trim had detached.
-The dealer was not made aware of the failure.
-The vehicle was not repaired.
-The manufacturer was not made aware of the failure.
-The failure mileage was approximately 145,000.
-The VIN was not available.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The contact stated while driving approximately 65 MPH, the driver-??s and passenger-??s side windshield trims detached from the vehicle.
+Additionally, the luggage rack trim detached from the vehicle.
+The seal on the front driver's and passenger's side doors were detaching from the vehicle.
+The dealer was contacted and confirmed that parts were not yet available for the recall repair.
+The manufacturer was made aware of the issue and opened a case.
+The failure mileage was approximately 70,000.
 VIN tool confirms parts not available.

 Explorer